native-network/native-tribe-contracts/Readme.md

 2. Abstract Contracts & Interfaces

-	Abstract contracts used to enforce contract structure are kept in the interfaces folder.
+	Abstract contracts and interfaces are kept in the interfaces folder.

 3. Utility Contracta